bruunorodrigues/exchange-converter/readme.md

 📄 Licença

-Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo LICENSE para mais informações.
+Este projeto está sob a licença MIT.
+Sinta-se livre para usar, modificar e compartilhar.
 ---

 ### LinkedIn

 🔗 Conecte-se comigo no [LinkedIn](https://www.linkedin.com/in/bruno-rodrigues-923a61155)